tryoxiss/bonfire-web-client/README.md

 # bonfire

+> **Important**
+> We have migrated this repository to [codeberg](https://codeberg.org/tryoxiss/hermod-web-client) due to github using public repos as AI training data.
+This repository will be completely purged at some point.

 (TEMPORARY NAME) repo for decentralized discord-like federated chat! following all common conventions like markdown and naming schemes.
 Written in pure rust!

 (Please note: Badges are updated manually)